 *Optional; 2 Tbsp Sugar, 1/2 Tsp Salt, 1 Tsp Vanilla Ess

 Add your oats to a blender and blitz as much as possible, making an ‘oat flour’.
-At this stage you can add the rest of your ingredients except for your flavouring, water, and sweeteners.
-Blend until you’re milk is ready.
+At this stage, you can add the rest of your ingredients except for your flavouring, water, and sweeteners.
+Blend until your milk is ready.

 Using a sieve, strain any ‘pulp’ away and add your milk to a container and add in your flavouring, give it a good mix and store or use!